PCF Tile Developer Guide

 Before starting tile development, see How PCF and PCF Services Work.

-Depending on what you build, you might need to install the following tools:
+Depending on what you build, you may need to install the following tools:

 Tile Generator: Used to package your software into a tile.

-BOSH Command Line Interface (CLI): A CLI for running BOSH commands.
+BOSH Command Line Interface (CLI): A command line interface for running BOSH commands.
 You need BOSH commands to run Tile Generator.

-Cloud Foundry Command Line Interface (cf CLI): A CLI for deploying and managing apps on Cloud Foundry.
+Cloud Foundry Command Line Interface (cf CLI): A command line interface for deploying and managing apps on Cloud Foundry.
 If you are developing on Cloud Foundry, you use cf CLI when building your tile.

-Kubernetes Command Line Tool (kubectl): A CLI for deploying and managing apps on Kubernetes.
+Kubernetes Command Line Tool (kubectl): A command line interface for deploying and managing apps on Kubernetes.
 If you are developing on Kubernetes, you use kubectl when building your tile.

 CF Dev (optional): A lightweight PCF installation for deploying and debugging apps locally.
 You can use CF Dev if you want to run PCF on your local workstation.